top of page

 About the Millennium Fellow

-Kwabena Opoku Acquah is a bright, young and globally competitive medical student at the School of Medicine, KNUST, Ghana.
-He was born in Ghana, resides in Kumasi, Ghana and is currently studying in Ghana: truly a patroitic citizen.
-For as long as he could remember, Kwabena has always been passionate about the health and level of mental acquity of his surrounding friends and collegues throughout his various education levels.
-This drive and ardour translated itself from Kwabena's experiences in her pre-clinical medical school study and her continuous dedication to help others achieve excellenct academic results and knowledge assimilation.
-Throughout his junior and high school years, he has successfully organized disscusion groups and various platforms sharing thought provoking ideas.
+Kwabena Opoku Acquah is a bright, young, and globally competitive medical student at the School of Medicine, KNUST, Ghana.
+He was born in Ghana, resides in Kumasi, Ghana, and is currently studying in Ghana: truly a patriotic citizen.
+For as long as he could remember, Kwabena has always been passionate about the health and level of mental acuity of his surrounding friends and colleagues throughout his various education levels.
+This drive and ardour translated itself from Kwabena's experiences in her pre-clinical medical school study and her continuous dedication to helping others achieve excellent academic results and knowledge assimilation.
+Throughout his junior and high school years, he has successfully organized discussion groups and various platforms sharing thought-provoking ideas.
 He plans to continue in the future on this tangent.
-Kwabena inspires to be in the professional field where he can cultivate these advocacies further, and provide her contribution in the development of the United Nations' Sustainable Goals.
+Kwabena aspires to be in the professional field where he can cultivate these advocacies further, and provide her contribution in the development of the United Nations' Sustainable Goals.